raineylab/MotorController/README.md

 # MotorController
-Block diagram demonstrating component connectivity and python code for graphical user interface (GUI) for wet-spinning device in Jan Rainey's lab at Dalhouise University built and coded by Donovan Rainey (summer 2024)
+Block diagram and python code for graphical user interface (GUI)-conrolled wet-spinning device in Jan Rainey's lab at Dalhouise University built and coded by Donovan Rainey (summer 2024)

 This is a GUI for an automated protein wet-spinning device that is configured to